commerce-docs/magento2-functional-testing-framework-public/docs/index.md

 # Introduction to the Magento Functional Testing Framework

-The Magento Functional Tesitng Framework (MFTF) is a framework used to perform automated end-to-end functional testing.
+The Magento Functional Testing Framework (MFTF) is a framework used to perform automated end-to-end functional testing.

 ## Goals

 -  To facilitate functional testing and minimize the effort it takes to perform regression testing.
 -  Enable extension developers to provide the Functional Tests to offered extensions.
--  Ensuring a common standard of quality between Magento, Extension Developers and System Intergrators.
+-  Ensuring a common standard of quality between Magento, Extension Developers and System Integrators.

 MFTF also focuses on